gouttegd/ocelliless/README.md

 ontology.

 The name from comes the _Drosophila melanogaster_ gene _ocelliless_,
-which is also known as _orthodenticle_ or _odt_.
-Here, Ocelliless is an “Ontology Tests Driver” or “ODT”.
+which is also known as _orthodenticle_ or _otd_.
+Here, Ocelliless is an “Ontology Tests Driver” or “OTD”.

 Installation